EngkuHakeem/Banking-Digital-Operation-Dahsboard/README.md

 According to the project documentation, the dashboards were developed through **requirement gathering, data preparation, SQL query development, validation, and deployment**, ensuring alignment with operational reporting needs. :contentReference[oaicite:0]{index=0}

 ---
+### 🧠 SQL Implementation

+SQL was used to extract and transform procurement and SOP data for dashboard visualization.
+Queries were written to retrieve data from uploaded tables, clean and structure the fields, and prepare them for analysis and charting.

+Aggregation functions such as COUNT and SUM were applied to monitor operational performance, while GROUP BY was used to categorize data based on business needs.
+In addition, WITH clauses (CTEs) were used in some queries to simplify logic and improve readability when handling intermediate transformations.

+These queries supported dashboards such as the Memo Register and SOP monitoring, helping to track status, workload distribution, and process efficiency.

+#### 📊 Memo Register Example

+SELECT
+    "status",
+    COUNT(*) AS total_memo,
+    SUM("approval_amount") AS total_amount
+FROM "metabase_upload"."cdx_procurement_2026_procument_20260330013618"
+GROUP BY "status"
+ORDER BY total_memo DESC;
+WITH sop_summary AS (
+    SELECT
+        "sop_category",
+        COUNT(*) AS total_records
+    FROM "metabase_upload"."cdx_sop_2026"
+    GROUP BY "sop_category"
+)

+#### 📊 SOP Example

+WITH sop_summary AS (
+    SELECT
+        "sop_category",
+        COUNT(*) AS total_records
+    FROM "metabase_upload"."cdx_sop_2026"
+    GROUP BY "sop_category"
+)

+SELECT *
+FROM sop_summary
+ORDER BY total_records DESC;

 ## 🔄 Dashboard Development Workflow